Improving & Sharing Knowledge

 © RTE

-Furthermore, diverse communication channels will be utilised to share results and knowledge, targeting not only the general public but also engaging various stakeholders, including civil society, grid operators, and regulatory bodies.
-Various of events will be organised to gather insights from diverse stakeholders, facilitating the replication of successful actions and promoting enhanced collaboration between environmental NGOs and grid operators across Europe and beyond.
+Finally, diverse communication channels will be utilised to share results and knowledge, targeting not only the general public but also engaging various stakeholders, including civil society, grid operators, and regulatory bodies.
+Various of events have been organised by our partner Renewables Grid Initiative (RGI), such as ‘Connecting Biodiversity’ workshops and Wingspan 2024, to gather insights from diverse stakeholders, facilitating the replication of successful actions and promoting enhanced collaboration between environmental NGOs and grid operators across Europe and beyond.